PEXANE2/azure-docs.tr-tr/articles/load-balancer/load-balancer-configure-ha-ports.md

 ---
-title: Azure Load Balancer için yüksek kullanılabilirliğe sahip bağlantı noktalarını yapılandırma
+title: Configure High Availability Ports for Azure Load Balancer
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Tüm bağlantı noktalarındaki iç trafik Yük Dengelemesi için yüksek kullanılabilirliğe sahip bağlantı noktalarını kullanmayı öğrenin
+description: Learn how to use High Availability Ports for load balancing internal traffic on all ports
 services: load-balancer
 documentationcenter: na
 author: rdhillon